-They may be furry and cute and their antics are comical and fun to watch, but rabbits lose their appeal quickly when they wreak havoc in the garden by chewing their way through your prized plants.
+They may be furry and cute, their antics comical and fun to watch, but rabbits lose their appeal quickly when they wreak havoc in the garden by chewing their way through your prized plants.
 Selecting rabbit resistant plants isn’t a sure-fire solution because the critters will eat nearly anything if they’re hungry and food is scarce.
 However, although there are no guaranteed rabbit proof plants, some plants are less appetizing and more likely to be passed by.

 Plants Rabbits Won’t Eat

-As a general rule, plants rabbits don’t like include those that have strong scents, spines, prickles or leathery leaves.
+As a general rule, plants rabbits don’t like include those that have strong scents, spines, prickles, or leathery leaves.
 Rabbits also tend to avoid plants that exude a milky sap.
-An innate sense of danger often – but not always – steers animals away from plants that are toxic.
+An innate sense of danger often– but not always– steers animals away from plants that are toxic.

-Often, native plants are relatively rabbit resistant more so than non native (exotic) plants.
+Often, native plants are relatively rabbit resistant more so than non-native (exotic) plants.
 These may include:

-Young, tender plants and newly transplanted plants are especially susceptible, and mature, larger plants are better able to withstand nibbling bunnies.
+Young, tender plants and newly transplanted plants are especially susceptible and mature, larger plants are better able to withstand nibbling bunnies.

 Rabbit Resistant Plants

 These plants are generally considered to be rabbit resistant.

 When it comes to trees, rabbits tend to steer clear of:

 Rabbits generally don’t like the prickliness or the flavor and aroma of shrubs such as: